Best workflow software for growing teams

 My evaluation criteria

-Running Tallyfy for over a decade has meant evaluating dozens of workflow tools and working with operations teams across many companies.
+Running Tallyfy for over a decade means I’ve evaluated dozens of workflow tools and worked with operations teams across many industries.
 Forget feature lists.
 Every vendor claims integrations, automation, and beautiful interfaces.
-Here’s what actually predicts whether workflow software works:
+Here’s what predicts whether workflow software works:

 Will your least technical employee use it?

 This matters more than anything.
-Companies buy sophisticated platforms that only the IT team can configure.
-The business users who actually need to run workflows?
+Companies buy sophisticated platforms that only IT can configure.
+The business users who need to run workflows?
 They go back to email.
 Gone.
 Money wasted.

 The real test: can your operations manager build a workflow during a coffee break?
-If not, the tool is too complicated for your reality.
+If not, it’s too complicated for your reality.

 Good workflow software handles task routing automatically.
 When step 3 finishes, step 4’s owner gets notified.
 Reminders go out.
 Escalations happen.
 You shouldn’t need to chase people.

-Bad workflow software just moves the busywork to a different screen.
+Bad workflow software just moves busywork to a different screen.

 Can you connect it today?

 Not “on the roadmap.”
 Not “with professional services.”
-Does it connect to your CRM, your email, your document storage right now through middleware like Zapier or Make?
+Does it connect to your CRM, email, and document storage right now through middleware like Zapier or Make?
 Every vendor claims integrations.
 Few deliver without IT involvement.

 What happens in month three?

-The demo is always impressive.
-Month three is where reality hits.
+The demo’s always impressive.
+Honestly, month three is where reality hits.
 Are people still using it?
 Can you modify workflows yourself or does every change need a ticket?
 This is where most purchases fail.

-I’m not going to pretend I’m neutral here.
-I built Tallyfy, so obviously I think it’s the best choice.
+I’m not going to pretend I’m neutral.
+I built Tallyfy, so I think it’s the best choice.
 But I’ll tell you exactly why - and where it falls short - so you can decide for yourself.

 Tallyfy - what I spent a decade building